Diamondbacks vs. Dodgers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Freddie Freeman, Corbin Carroll and others in the Los Angeles Dodgers-Arizona Diamondbacks matchup at Chase Field on Tuesday at 9:40 PM ET.
+The Los Angeles Dodgers visit the Arizona Diamondbacks at Chase Field on Wednesday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds for Freddie Freeman, Corbin Carroll and others in this contest.

 Bet on this matchup or its props with BetMGM!